zredlined/team4419-robot-cards/README.md

 **The easiest way - works on any device, no downloads needed!**

+### Step 0: 🚀 Share your GitHub username in #programming

+This needs to happen first so we can add you to the programming team!
+Once you’re added, you can start with Step 1 below.

 ### Step 1: Open the Template

 1. Go to [`cards/template.yaml`](cards/template.yaml) in this repo